Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Discussion

 Although many neuroscience studies face challenges due to distribution shifts, most current analyses of cross-domain experiments in cognitive neuroscience do not address this issue.
 This oversight hinders the discovery of shared neural representations and limits the applicability of classifiers trained on source domain data to target domains.
 For instance, in decoded neurofeedback studies, the aim is to induce a specific activation pattern in the brain, usually without participant awareness of the goal state \cite{watanabe2017advances}.
 This procedure involves decoding the participant's cognitive state in real time using a previously trained classifier.
 Then, a measure of the similarity between the current brain state and the goal activation pattern is computed, and the degree of similarity is presented as feedback to the subject.
 Several decoded neurofeedback works involve imagery decoding based on a stimulus presentation \cite{margolles2024unconscious,andersson2019visual} or motor task \cite{de2022one,sepulveda2016feedback}, but none of them implement DA techniques to boost feedback accuracy.\\

-We hypothesized that predictive models trained with fMRI data from different experimental conditions could benefit from domain adaptation (DA).
-Our results support this hypothesis, showing that DA using the RTLC technique significantly improves cross-domain brain decoding from perception to imagery compared to the naive inclusion of imagery instances in the training set.
-Furthermore, 6 out of the 11 DA methods studied outperformed the baseline (see Figure \ref{fig:cddiagram}).
-With our DA-enhanced searchlight approach, we demonstrated statistically significant pattern similarities between perception and imagery in the visual cortex and beyond, including a distributed set of brain regions in the frontoparietal cortex.\\
+We hypothesized that predictive models trained with fMRI data from different experimental conditions could benefit from DA.
+Our results support this hypothesis, showing that DA significantly improves cross-domain brain decoding from perception to imagery compared to the naive inclusion of imagery instances in the training set.
+On an extensive ROI level, statistically significant improvement was attained for RTLC in the binary dataset and for PRED in the multiclass setting.
+Furthermore, 6 out of the 16 DA methods studied significantly outperformed the baseline in our dataset (see Figure \ref{fig:cddiagram}), and 8 methods significantly outperformed the baseline in the multiclass dataset (Supplementary Figure \ref{fig:cddiagramGOD}). \\

+For both datasets, BW and TAB were statistically equivalent to NAIVE in the ROI-based comparison, suggesting that these methods may perform even better at a local level, where the curse of dimensionality is absent.
+Indeed, the DA-enhanced searchlight analysis using BW reveals the potential of this approach compared to NAIVE.
+Conversely, TAB is less suitable for DA-enhanced searchlight analysis due to its iterative nature and high computational cost.
+Given the unique characteristics of each dataset, we emphasize the importance of comparing multiple DA methods to guide the selection of the most effective technique for DA-enhanced searchlight, while considering both computational resources and the possibility that DA methods may perform optimally at a local level rather than at the ROI level.\\